LekhaTopil/Waze-Churn-Prediction/README.md

 Churn quantifies users who have uninstalled the app and no longer use the Waze app.
 Retained users are those who are still using the app and have not uninstalled it.

 # **Project Goal:**
 Develop a machine learning model to predict user churn.
 An accurate model will help prevent churn, improve user retention, and contribute to the growth of Waze's business.
-Throughout the Waze project, we embarked on a comprehensive exploration of user churn dynamics, aiming to develop a robust predictive model to enhance user retention and contribute to business growth.

 # **Project Details**
-Our journey began with an in-depth Exploratory Data Analysis (EDA), where we meticulously scrutinized missing values to discern their randomness and evaluated data distributions to uncover inherent skewness.
-We delved into feature engineering, crafting new predictors to illuminate the factors influencing user churn and identify pivotal variables for our predictive model.
-Additionally, we addressed outliers, applying tailored percentile thresholds to ensure data integrity.
+Throughout the **Waze project**, we embarked on a comprehensive exploration of user **churn dynamics**, aiming to develop a robust predictive model to enhance user retention and contribute to business growth.

 ## **Exploratory Data Analysis**
-Throughout the **Waze project**, we embarked on a comprehensive exploration of user **churn dynamics**, aiming to develop a robust predictive model to enhance user retention and contribute to business growth.
 Our journey began with an in-depth **Exploratory Data Analysis (EDA)**, where we meticulously scrutinized missing values to discern their randomness and evaluated data distributions to uncover inherent skewness.
 We delved into feature engineering, crafting new predictors to illuminate the factors influencing user churn and identify pivotal variables for our predictive model.
 Additionally, we addressed outliers, applying tailored percentile thresholds to ensure data integrity.

 ## **Hypothesis Testing**
 Following EDA, we conducted a pivotal **two-sample T-test**, scrutinizing ride amounts between **iPhone** and **Android** users to unveil nuanced insights into user behavior.
 This exploration prompted further hypothesis testing across various variables, enriching our understanding of user engagement and behavior patterns.
 Subsequently, we employed a **Chi-squared test of independence** to ascertain significant associations between categorical variables, enriching our comprehension of user-device interactions.